-These two payment categories are not capitalised unless payments are directly associated with a capital project.
+These two categories are only capitalised when payments are directly associated with a capital project.
 A government unit executes a capital project to construct a new asset, or upgrade, add to, rehabilitate or refurbish an existing capital asset.
 However, payments on current projects, namely maintenance and repair of existing capital assets, are not capitalised.